‘One Piece’ Manga Chapter 854: Luffy, Sanji Reunite And Other Rescues [Spoil

 The most vulnerable member of the Straw Hats gang is undeniably Brook.
 The skeletal member of Straw Hats gang is already in Big Mom’s beefy hands.
 Interestingly, the Yonko doesn’t plan to kill him.
 Moreover, the strange fact that he did not have the Road Poneglyphs on him when Big Mom’s soldiers search his belongings puts Brook in a non-life-threatening situation.
 Big Mom clearly wants to place Brook in her “Prisoner’s Library,” where she had entrapped thousands of exotic creatures.
 However, she is yet to discover the devastating news about the complete destruction of the library by Jinbei.
 While rescuing Luffy and Nami, Jinbei had set fire to the entire library, freeing all the creatures painstakingly collected by Charlotte Linlin.

 The most important members of the Straw Hats gang are undoubtedly Carrot and Chopper.
 The duo has managed to gain complete control over Brulee’s Magic Mirror World.
 Moreover, the world can only be controlled by someone who is in “physical contact” with Brulee.
-Coupled with Carrot’s portraits, these Straw Hats members can now move anywhere within the Whole Cake Chateau as well as anywhere on the island, and pull in people.
+Coupled with Carrot’s portraits, these Straw Hats members can now move anywhere within the Whole Cake Chateau as well as anywhere on the island and pull in people.
 Incidentally, in the previous chapter, the duo successfully rescues Pedro, who was battling Baron Tamago.

 Chapter 854 of One Piece manga is expected to be released this week.
 Mangaka Eiichiro Oda appears to be building the story for an explosive climax that might herald the end of Big Mom arc soon.